skills/deploy-to-azure/README.md

 - **What you'll learn**: TBD-objective.
 - **What you'll build**: TBD-result.
 - **Prerequisites**: TBD-prerequisites.
-- **How long**: This course is TBD-step-count steps and takes less than TBD-duration.
+- **How long**: This course is TBD-step-count steps long and takes less than TBD-duration to complete.

 </details>